COMPSCI331-2021/asg-concert/README.md

 Resources
 ----------
-A multi-module Maven project, `asg-conceret`, is supplied and comprises 3 modules:
+A multi-module Maven project, `asg-concert`, is supplied and comprises 3 modules:

 - `concert-client`.
 A module that contains resources for building a concert client application.